al-codepone/cityphp/sample-applications/vanilla/README.md

 - `EMAIL_LOG_FILE` - if `EMAIL_IS_LOG` is `true` then automated emails will be logged to the file specified by this constant
 - `BCRYPT_COST` - the bcrypt hash cost.
 Must be between 4-31 inclusive.
 As of the year 2014 it's recommended you use something between 10-12.

+Disable magic quotes.
 Upload all the files in the `deploy` directory to the web application root on your web server.
 Using a web browser visit `install.php`.
 If the installation is successful, then you'll see a link to the home page.
 Delete `install.php` from your web server.

 ## Other Notes